ExitValue.ai

 What Decreases PT Practice Value

-Reimbursement concentration — clinics where Medicare represents 60%+ of revenue face ongoing cuts from CMS and the threat of the Medicare Physician Fee Schedule reductions.
+Reimbursement concentration, clinics where Medicare represents 60%+ of revenue face ongoing cuts from CMS and the threat of the Medicare Physician Fee Schedule reductions.
 Single-location risk means one lease problem or one bad Yelp review can materially impact the business.
 And lack of outcomes tracking is increasingly a red flag, as value-based care models require clinics to demonstrate measurable patient improvement.

-Want to know what your physical therapy business is worth?
+Estimate your physical therapy business value

 Frequently Asked Questions